CSonTi04/java-sc-training-2025-12-03/README.md

 The following projects in this repository demonstrate OAuth 2.0 with Keycloak:

-- **employees-backend-oauth2** - REST API protected with OAuth 2.0 tokens
+- **employees-backend-oauth2** - REST API protected with OAuth 2.0 tokens (Resource Server)
-- **employees-frontend-oatuh2** - Frontend application with OAuth 2.0 integration
+- **employees-frontend-oauth2** - Frontend application with OAuth 2.0 integration (OAuth2 Client)
+- **employees-standalone-form-spring-security** - Monolithic app with Spring Security form-based authentication

+**Detailed documentation for these projects is available in the [Employee Management Projects](#employee-management-projects) section below.**

 ### Common Use Cases